Here I am supposed to say I’m a brilliant author, witty speaker and godly woman who home schools and has three-hour quiet times. As if!

 My background is creating print ads and commercials for ad agencies both in San Francisco and several years in Australia.
 While Down Under I became a rescue-level scuba diver.
 I have freaky huge feet.
 I get obsessive about my interests (gardening, birding, knitting, surfing).
 A small seaside town just south of San Francisco is where my family and I call home.

 My worries alternate between ridiculous things—should I get my ears re-pierced, aren’t the holes sagging a bit?—to more serious matters, what sort of eternal difference am I making in the lives of the people around me?

 I’ve lived with plenty and with lack.
 I am learning gratefulness in all things at all times.
 It’s an ongoing process and adventure.
 I love to discover amazing facts about God’s gorgeous creation and apply those truths to everyday life.
 Teaching others to delight in nature and discover God gives me joy.
-I love to discover God’s power in the everyday and to share those discoveries with you.
+I love to discover the language of nature—which is the language of God—and share those discoveries with you.